baqar-abbas/Hello_World_Microverse/README.md

 > Write a message to encourage readers to support your project This is a Simple Git Hub project of Hello Microverse following the Git Flow Processes.
-If you like this projectn give it a Thumbs up ...
+If you like this project give it a Thumbs up ...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>